Softmotions/vim-dark-frost-theme/README.md

-# Dark frost color theme for Vim
+# Dark Frost Color Theme for Neovim/Vim

 This Vim theme is inspired by VSCode sandricoprovo/dark-frost-vscode-theme and intendend primary for Treesitter & Java/C/C++/HTML/CSS